adwolfe/PumpController/README.md

 * 2 NE-1000X or NE-1002X  syringe pumps (New Era)
 * 1 conductivity meter (either a ThermoFisher Orion Star A210, or eDAQ EPU357.
 The latter is recommended).
 * 1 Fluidic 1460 Static Mixer (Darwin Microfluidics #CS-10001930; use the 600 um channel)
-* 1 flow-through conductivity meter, small volume
+* 1 flow-through conductivity meter, small volume (see note).
 * 2 BD syringes, 20 mL
 * PEEK tubing, Tygon tubing, and fittings for making connections.

 This software is compatible with both the New Era NE-1000 or NE-1002 models of syringe pumps.
 You should ideally get two of the same kind.
 You will need to also purchase the FW-1-X firmware upgrade to be able to use the linear ramp feature of this program, as well as the computer connection system, from New Era.

 *If you purchase the FW-2-X upgrade, it will allow you to create very complex protocols (maximum phases for the pump is 41 in the base or X1 firmware, and 340 for the X2 firmware).*

+Note - the conductivity meter was originally purchased from Microelectrodes, Inc in Bedford, NH, but increased pricing for raw materials has led them to retire as of July 2025.
+The probe I had purchased was [this one](https://web.archive.org/web/20250423040243/https://www.microelectrodes.com/product-page/16-900-flow-thru-conductivity-electrode-with-1-16-fittings).
+I have not tested alternative small volume conductivity flow cells but thankfully eDAQ sells a [similar one here](https://www.edaq.com/ET916).

 A USB driver for the EPU357 conductivity meter (needed for use with Windows) can be [downloaded from here](https://web.archive.org/web/20240329124720/https://ftdichip.com/wp-content/uploads/2021/08/CDM212364_Setup.zip).